timgutberlet/Coffee-Consumption-Research-Study/README.md

 The main discoveries are that the fact that students who consume multiple cups of coffee experience less sleep and have a worse sleep quality.
 Hence, they are more likely to be tired at the morning which is also supported by findings of related articles.

 # Code
-The Report was produced in Rmarkdown using R and exported into an HTML file.
+The Report was produced in Rmarkdown using R (mainly ggplot) and exported into an HTML file.